emberjs/rfcs/active/0000-lazy-load-overview.md

 # Unresolved questions

+* Ember Inspector breaks the apps the lazy-load routes because it eagerly resolves them, which results in a default route being generated, taking precedence over the lazy loaded one.
+We can fix Ember Inspector and even provide information about assets related to each route once we generate the route info at compile time.
+However, this will require users taking a new version of the extension.
+Not sure if we can force an update to avoid breakign the apps or if we can avoid that behavior on the app itself.

 TODO: fill this in, but the whole RFC is already full of unresolved questions, some of which deserve their own RFC